aburg/native-message-bridge/README.md

 I use this with [tridactyl](https://github.com/tridactyl/tridactyl).
 It replaces the [native messenger](https://github.com/tridactyl/native_messenger) for me because the original is not restrictive enough.
+I want to be able to monitor and control what gets called.

 Actually this is just a mess of code clobbered together with AI.